-It has only been a few months since the school year started but you already notice your child feeling tired and weary.
-Aside from school work and household chores, he also has to think about his other academic responsibilities, extra-curricular activities, and Kumon.
-He then starts to complain of his tight schedule and begins to ask you why he has to attend Kumon.
+It has only been a few months since the school year started but you have already noticed your child feeling tired and weary.
+Aside from schoolwork and household chores, he also has to think about his other academic responsibilities, extra-curricular activities, and Kumon.
+He then starts to complain about his tight schedule and begins to ask you why he has to attend Kumon.

 When your child wants to perfect a dance routine, he has to practice the steps over and over again to get it all just right.
 In Kumon, your child does the same thing by constantly answering the same problems or studying the same topic until he fully understands it.
 This allows your child to tackle more challenging topics with ease since he has already mastered the basics needed.
 In both cases, practice leads to mastery which eventually leads your child to reach his goal.